anasmak03/DOGECOIN-API/README.md

 # DOGECOIN-API
-get currently price of dogecoin
+get the currently price of dogecoin